q-viper/q-viper.github.io/_posts/2020-08-21-gesture-based-visually-writing-system-add-slider-more-colors-and-optimized-code.md

 ![png]({{site.url}}/assets/contour-writing/output_20_9.png)

 The test above is done on draw mode and erase with different pointer size.
-What have i done?
+What have I done?
 * Made a figure and subplots for 6 images.
 * Draw a color on canvas at pointer position at different position.
 * Make pointer position at slider region and made it move.